 - You have to pay attention and use conscious thought

 - As you repeat the procedure, neural pathways are getting laid down in your brain.
-The more you practice, the stronger these pathways become until the task is stored in what is called procedural memory.
+The more you practice, the stronger these pathways become until the task is stored in procedural memory.

-- Procedural memory is outside of conscious control – anything you do using procedural memory, requires no effort on your part.
-Like riding a bike or reading this page.
-You can just do it, you might not know how you do it, but you can.
+- Procedural memory is outside of conscious control – anything you do use procedural memory requires no effort on your part, like riding a bike or reading this page.
+You can do it, you might not know how you do it, but you can.

 You pay attention to learning to read.

 It becomes automatic – you have developed the skill – you can read.